travelping/ergw/README.md

 ----------------------

 All minor version of the current major release and the highest minor version of the previous major release will be supported.
-As an exception to the rule stated in the previous paragraph is currently the minimum required version OTP 22.1.8.
-The reason is the move to the official OTP socket.erl module and the bug that has exposed in older versions.
-However, due to a bug in OTP 22.x, the `netdev` configuration option of *erGW* is broken ([see](https://github.com/erlang/otp/pull/2600)).
+Due to a bug in OTP 22.x, the `netdev` configuration option of *erGW* is broken ([see](https://github.com/erlang/otp/pull/2600)).
 If you need this feature, you must use OTP 23.x.

 When in doubt check the `otp_release` section in [.travis.yml](.travis.yml) for tested versions.